Albian Muzaqi

-Albian Muzaqi Mustafa (born 24 November 1994) is a Germany-born Dutch professional footballer of Albanian descent who plays as a forward, most recently for Helmond Sport.
+Albian Muzaqi Mustafa (born 24 November 1994) is a German professional footballer who plays as a forward, most recently for Helmond Sport.

 Club career

 Muzaqi spent his youth career with CRC Groningen, FC Groningen and PSV Eindhoven.
 In 2013, he joined Belgian side KRC Genk on a free transfer.
 Muzaqi made his debut for KRC Genk at 12 December 2013 in a UEFA Europa League fixture against FC Thun.
 He replaced Jelle Vossen in the second half, who scored the only goal of the game.

 After spending the 2017–18 season without a club, he signed with the Eerste Divisie club Helmond Sport on 31 August 2018.